Paneled/rainbowify/README.md

 yall fw the c plu plus

-uhhhh submitted for may 2024 ap tests so if someone else stole this something something good luck
+uhhhh submitted for may 2024 apcsa tests so if someone else stole this something something good luck
-     osu